pascalwhoop/old_website/_posts/academic/2016-01-23-erp-master-information-systems-uzk-summary.markdown

 *Models are a representation of the information system that is to be developed.
 However these models can describe several perspectives, such as the hardware, software, module, or component perspectives.*

-→ still not clear what is meant by this.
-TODO 4 Pascal: Should consult Professor

 #### 2. What is a process architecture?